lakshitha1629/graphics/README.md

 self-supervised manner.

-Tensorflow Graphics is being developed to help tackle these types of challenges and to do so, provides a set of differentiable graphics layers (e.g. cameras and reflectance models) and 3D functionalities (e.g. mesh convolution, 3D tensorboard) that can be used to train and debug your machine learning models of choice.
+Tensorflow Graphics is being developed to help tackle these types of challenges and to do so, provides a set of differentiable graphics and geometry layers (e.g. cameras, reflectance models, spatial transformations, mesh convolutions) and 3D viewer functionalities (e.g. 3D tensorboard) that can be used to train and debug your machine learning models of choice.

 ## Installing TensorFlow Graphics